-The Mount Baker area has one of the largest concentrations of mountain goats in Washington.
-Mountain goat hunting in this state is a once-in-alifetime harvest opportunity and a limited-entry tag only a few lucky individuals draw in any year.
+Mountain goat hunting in this state is a once-in-a-lifetime harvest opportunity and a limited-entry tag only a few lucky individuals draw in any year.
 Drawing a goat tag is a commitment to spend a fair amount of time in rugged, high-elevation terrain that can be as treacherous as it is awe-inspiring.
 To increase the success and enjoyment of the hunt, hunters should anticipate spending time researching online and scouting the unit in person before the season opener.
 This hunt is physically and mentally challenging, so prospective hunters are encouraged to determine if they are up to the challenge before applying for a permit.

+Photo 8: Two mountain goats in the North Cascades.
+Photo by Greg Green.

-In 2023, six special permits were issued for the three mountain goat hunt areas in District 14: Chowder Ridge, Lincoln Peak, and Avalanche Gorge.
-A single tag holder will have exclusive access to the Chowder Ridge hunt area north of
+In 2024, seven special permits were issued for the three mountain goat hunt areas in District 14: Chowder Ridge (1 permit), Lincoln Peak (3 permits), and Avalanche Gorge (3 permits).
+A seventh permit was issued for Mt.
+Baker (instead of the usual six) due to an error involving software from a third-party vendor used to conduct the draw.
+See the WDFW Director's statement for more information.

-Figure 17.
-Hunter with his Mt.
-Baker goat - Photo by Clint Easley/Shane Vander Giessen

-Mount Baker.
-The remaining five permit holders (two in Lincoln Peak and three in the Avalanche Gorge hunt units) may share these units with the winners of the statewide auction and raffle permits.
-Permit holders can legally harvest a female mountain goat (nanny), however WDFW and most state wildlife agencies strongly encourage hunters avoid it.
-This is because the species is slow to reach sexual maturity (three years) and has a slow production rate (does not bear young every year).
-This leads to the population's health relying heavily on the number of mature females in a population because they have a better chance of producing young that will survive.
-Thus, mountain goat populations are very sensitive to the harvest of nannies.
-Mountain goat hunt applicants drawn for a permit can only purchase their license after completing the WDFW online mountain goat gender identification training., hunters who draw a permit must review provided educational material and make all efforts to harvest a male (billy).
+Although permit holders can legally harvest a female mountain goat (nanny), WDFW and most state wildlife agencies strongly encourage each hunter to only harvest a male mountain goat (billy), since mountain goat populations are very sensitive to the harvest of nannies.
+This is because goats are slow to reach sexual maturity (three years) and have a slow production rate (do not produce young every year).
+Thus, a goat population's health is reliant on the number of mature females in a population, since they have a better chance of producing young that will survive.

+Mountain goat hunt applicants drawn for a permit can only purchase their license after completing the WDFW online mountain goat gender identification training.
+Additionally, hunters who draw a permit must review provided educational material and make all efforts to harvest a male (billy).
+This is crucial given documented declines in goat populations statewide.

 Harvest success rates for the three Mt.
-Baker hunt areas are generally 50% or greater in any year, and has produced some mature goats of exceptional quality.
-During the 2022 season, hunters harvested one female in Chowder Ridge and one male in Lincoln Peak for an overall success rate of 33%.
+Baker hunt areas are generally 50% or greater in any year and has produced some mature goats of exceptional quality.
+During the 2023 season, seven hunters (six special permit and one raffle tag hunter) harvested three billies and four nannies for an overall success rate of 100%.